-The following are members of the team conducting the research implementing Needs Rounds in the UK.
+The following are members of the team who conducted the research implementing Needs Rounds in the UK.

 Team members for the Australian studies are noted in the authorship of our published articles.